Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

   - Aim laser no longer shows up during conversations or cutscenes
   - Aim laser now becomes a light blue colour when holding a grenade and you are close enough to the wall to plant it
   - Aim laser ignores death markers and continues through them
+- When in third-person camera mode, using spy drone will no longer force the camera back into your head
 </details>